 The risk from fentanyl has become so great that some states and charities are issuing heroin testing kits, so people who struggle with addiction to heroin can tell if they have received a drug that contains a more potent opioid.
 They can then either get rid of it or dose themselves accordingly.

 With more people overdosing on opioid substances than ever before, and fentanyl being the primary cause, harm reduction groups advocate for wider use of testing kits like these.
 Reducing opioid overdoses from laced heroin, including heroin bought online, can improve health outcomes and allow people struggling with addiction time to get treatment through evidence-based treatment programs.

-Fortunately, many addiction treatment programs use the latest scientific understanding of addiction to provide medically supervised detox, including medication-assisted treatment (MAT), so you can taper off opioid abuse and become sober at a pace that works for you.
+Fortunately, many addiction treatment programs use the latest scientific understanding of addiction to providing medically supervised detox, including medication-assisted treatment (MAT), so you can taper off opioid abuse and become sober at a pace that works for you.
 Entering a rehabilitation program gives you access to behavioral treatments through group and individual counseling, so you can change your behaviors around intoxicating substances and learn how to manage triggers for substance abuse like stress.